A series of real talks on addiction treatment and recovery

 David was nervous, he didn’t want to do or say anything that would get his kid to relapse.

-People who use drugs can be counseled, beaten, threatened, prayed over, but if somebody doesn’t want to stop using drugs, they are not going to stop.
+People who use drugs can be counselled, beaten, threatened, prayed over, but if somebody doesn’t want to stop using drugs, they are not going to stop.
 They will not change either.

 Getting a support group in early recovery from addiction